a1s-absurd/Nuke-Houdini_Custom_Tool_Shelf/README.md

 🎬 Nuke Tools
 1) Custom Write Node
-Go to the toolbar → Custom → “Create Write Node.”
+Copy and Paste the code to the nuke script editor.
 A Write node with prefilled paths appears based on your project/shot info.

 2) Split EXR